 A True Disciple

-Seeing Deepak's true Gurubhakti (devotion towards his Guru), Lord Shiva was pleased with and appeared before him.
+Seeing Deepak's true Guru-bhakti (devotion towards his Guru), Deity Shiva was pleased with and appeared before him.
 He said, "Ask for a boon and I shall fulfill your desire."
 Deepak replied, "I will ask my Guru about it."
-Deepak asked his Guru whether he should ask Lord Shiva to cure him of the disease.
+Deepak asked his Guru whether he should ask Deity Shiva to cure him of the disease.
 Sage Veddharma replied in the negative.
-So Deepak told Lord Shiva accordingly.
+So Deepak told Deity Shiva accordingly.

 Copyright © 2009 Forum for Hindu Awakening All Rights Reserved.

 No part of this website may be reproduced in any form.

 No picture or text may be duplicated or copied without the express

 written permission of the editor of the Forum for Hindu Awakening.